aldesantis/mercury/README.md

 If you need to import the certificates, ask Alessandro or Julian for the password.

 **Outgoing messages** require that the APNS app to use for delivery is specified.
-If the reciient is a profile, the message is delivered to the profile's devices for that APNS app.
+If the recipient is a profile, the message is delivered to the profile's devices for that APNS app.
 If the recipient is a profile group, the message is delivered to all the devices for that APNS app in the profile group.